top of page

 artist statement

-As special and personal as these experiences are to me, I believe that everyone experiences something similar.
-I see the landscape as a cultural identifier that stems from the collective experiences that we share in natural spaces.
+As personal and meaningful as these experiences are to me, I believe they reflect something more universal.
+I see the landscape as a cultural identifier shaped by the collective experiences we share within natural spaces.
 There is a psychological significance, a sense of home, that the places that have been, in one way or another, sacred to each of us live on in the form of memory.
-A phenomenon familiar to the poetry of abstraction – as details fade, something more essential begins to take form -- a sort of holistic sense of total environment.
-The spiritual sort of impermanence and uncontrolled transformation you find in flowing water, or the weather.
+It's a phenomenon similar to the poetry of abstraction.
+As details fade, reflection deepens.
+There is a spiritual impermanence within this process, an uncontrolled transformation you find in flowing water, or the weather.

-I paint the transformational landscape to reflect the way I experience it and to honor the colors, poetry, and biodiversity of my home country.
-Yet, it is the urge to explore such psychic spaces that my work seeks to invoke within those who participate with it.
-By way of a repertoire of more defined gestures, as a lure into the more universal world of color-field abstraction, I hope to beckon each viewer across the threshold of the substrate into an atmosphere that at its core is a celebration of the transcendental beauty found in the natural world around us.
-As if stepping over a hill into that mystic fog that serves to divide and collide space, except rather than a compositional device, it’s the main attraction.
-My work might escape traditional definitions of landscape art, yet stems itself from the atmospheric potential of Impressionist approaches and eastern perspectives that often inspire me.
-It conveys the wonder of an observable reality and presents a contemporary look at Romantic aesthetics through an abstracted impulse that is reactionary and affective.
+I paint the transformational landscapes to reflect the way I experience them and to honor the colors, poetry, and biodiversity of my home country.
+Yet it is the urge to explore these psychic spaces that my work seeks to awaken within those who engage with it.
+By way of a repertoire of defined gestures that act as a lure into the realm of color-field abstraction, I hope to beckon each viewer across the threshold of the substrate into an atmosphere that, at its core, celebrates of the transcendental beauty found in the natural world around us.
+As if stepping over a hill into a mystic fog that both blends and dissolves spaces.
+Rather than acting as a compositional device, it emerges as the main attraction.

-By using art as a proxy for shared experience, I am inviting viewers to take a hike with me through a vibrant and nuanced realm that is intimately linked to the spontaneous joy of being lost.
-To venture off the trails toward the personal relationships they might share in their own memories with such suggested places.
-Someplace warm and inviting.
-I would hope for this to be the kind of uniquely enjoyable experience that viewing art can provide.
-At best, perhaps it will spark within some viewers a renewed reverence and empathy for the sublime natural world we all share a role in nurturing at a time more important than ever.
+By using art as a proxy for shared experience, I invite viewers to take a hike with me through a vibrant and nuanced space that is intimately linked to the spontaneous joy of being lost.
+To venture off the trails toward the personal relationships they hold within their own memories of such suggested places, somewhere warm and inviting.
+I hope for this to be the kind of uniquely enjoyable experience that viewing art can provide.
+At its best, perhaps it will spark within some viewers a renewed reverence and empathy for the sublime natural world we all share a role in nurturing, at a time more important than ever.

 bottom of page